1. A Qualified Evaluator

 - include evaluator’s name, title, professional credentials, license and/or certification number,

-- be presented on professional letterhead, typed, dated, signed, and legible,
+- be presented on professional letterhead, typed, dated, signed, and legible, or listed on a completed DRC 102 General Medical and/or Mental Health Documentation Form.

 - the evaluator may not be an immediate family member.